marcleerink/Live-Performance-Leveler/README.md

 To run the software you need to install Ableton LIVE Suite (version 10 or higher).
 A trial version can be downloaded on their website

 After installing Ableton LIVE Suite, drag  the Live Performance Referencer.amxd and Live Performance Leveler.amxd into one of the tracks of Ableton LIVE.

-Watch this video for further instructions.

-**Links**: Dropbox folder

 Appendix 2: Glossary